 The life and death of the legendary Ludwig van Beethoven.
-Beside all the work he is known for, the composer once wrote a famous love letter to a nameless beloved and the movie tries to ...
+Besides all the work he is known for, the composer once wrote a famous love letter to a nameless beloved, and the movie tries to ...
 See full summary »

 The story begins with the composer's father Leopold with whom Mozart conducted a passionate and tortured correspondence.
 It is Leopold who knows Mozart's secrets.
 And there is another voice...
 See full summary »

 33 of 33 people found this review helpful.

 Was this review helpful to you?